-We had cash and cash equivalents of \$1.3 million and marketable securities of \$16.1 million as of March 31, 2016.
+We had cash and cash equivalents of \$1.3 million and marketable securities of \$11.9 million as of June 30, 2016.
 We received net proceeds of \$51.9 million in February 2015 from our initial public offering, or IPO, after deducting underwriting discounts and commissions of \$4.2 million and offering costs of \$3.9 million.

-We expect to continue to incur significant expenses and operating losses for the foreseeable future as we continue the development and clinical trials of, and seek regulatory approval for, our product candidates.
+We expect to continue to incur significant expenses and operating losses for the foreseeable future as we continue to develop, conduct clinical trials and seek regulatory approval for our product candidates.
 Our primary uses of capital are, and we expect will continue to be, compensation and related expenses, third-party clinical research and development services, contract manufacturing services, laboratory and related supplies, clinical costs, legal and other regulatory expenses and general overhead costs.